 Installation of the Opencart Helpdesk module is very simple.
-In the zip file you will find some files which needs to be uploaded to the root directory of your open cart website.
+In the zip file, you will find some files which need to upload to the root directory of your open cart website.

-After uploading the file you need to go to the Extensions -> Modification then click on the refresh button.
+After that, uploading the file you need to go to the Extensions -> Modification then clicks on the refresh button.

-After that under extension>module install the Helpdesk module like this way-
+After that, under extension>module install the Helpdesk module this way-

 Admin can edit Helpdesk configuration setting by clicking option and below page will be open.